Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - OS-level accounts

 **Explanation:**
-"API keys stored in user data" is incorrect and insecure.
+API keys stored in user data is incorrect and insecure.
-"IAM roles" is correct.
+IAM roles is correct.
 Provide temporary credentials via IMDS with no static secrets.
-"Root access keys" is incorrect.
+Root access keys is incorrect.
 Should never be distributed or embedded.
-"OS-level accounts" is incorrect.
+OS-level accounts is incorrect.
 OS users cannot authenticate to AWS APIs.

 ---